-The choice of operating frequency depends on the required altitude coverage and resolution but is strongly affected by regulatory constraints.
-In practice, most systems are built for the three frequency bands (around 50 MHz, 400 MHz and 1 000 MHz) identified in the relevant regulatory decisions for spectrum allocation made by the World Radio Conference 1997 (Resolution 217, WRC-97).
+The nature of the scattering mechanism requires wind profiler radars to function between 40 and 1 300 MHz.
+Performance deteriorates significantly at frequencies over 1 300 MHz.
+The The choice of operating frequency is influenced by depends on the required altitude coverage and resolution, but is strongly affected by regulatory constraints.
+In practice, most systems are built for the three frequency bands (around 50 MHz, 400 MHz and 1 000 MHz) and these systems operate in low mode (shorter pulse: lower altitude) and high mode (longer pulse: higher altitude) which trade vertical range for resolutionidentified in the relevant regulatory decisions for spectrum allocation made by the World Radio Conference 1997 (Resolution 217, WRC-97).
 Obtaining the necessary frequency clearances (operating licenses) can be an administrative problem and radio-frequency interference (RFI) contaminations from other in-band radio services can lead to an additional challenge for the operation of a radar wind profiler.
 Typical characteristics are summarized in the table below.

-TABLE: Table horizontal lines

-Profiler parameter Stratosphere Troposphere Lower troposphere Boundary layer

-Frequency (MHz) 50 400-500 400-500 1 000

-Operating height range (km) 2-20 0.5-16 0.3-10 0.2-3 Vertical resolution (m) 150-500 150-500 150-300 50-300 Typical antenna size (m) 100×100 10×10 6×6 3×3
+Profiler parameter Stratosphere Troposphere Lower troposphere Boundary layer Frequency (MHz) 50 400 -500 400 -500 1 000 Peak power (kW) 500 40 2 1 Operating height range (km) 3-302-20 10.5-16 0.
+6-53-10 0.
+2- 3 -2 Vertical resolution (m) 150 -500 150 -500 150 -300 50- 100300 Antenna type Yagi array Yagi-array or Cocc Yagi array or Coco Dish or phased array Typical antenna size (m) 100×100 10×10 6×6 3×3 Effect of rain or snow Small Small in light rain Small in light rain Great